reactjs/react.dev/src/content/reference/react/use-client.md

 </Sandpack>

-In the module dependency tree of this example app, the `'use client'` directive in `InspirationGenerator.js` marks that module and all of its transitive dependencies as client modules.
-The subtree starting at `InspirationGenerator.js` is now marked as client modules.
+In the module dependency tree of this example app, the `'use client'` directive in `InspirationGenerator.js` marks that module and all of its transitive dependencies as Client modules.
+The subtree starting at `InspirationGenerator.js` is now marked as Client modules.

 <Diagram name="use_client_module_dependency" height={250} width={545} alt="A tree graph with the top node representing the module 'App.js'.
 'App.js' has three children: 'Copyright.js', 'FancyText.js', and 'InspirationGenerator.js'.
 'InspirationGenerator.js' has two children: 'FancyText.js' and 'inspirations.js'.
 The nodes under and including 'InspirationGenerator.js' have a yellow background color to signify that this sub-graph is client-rendered due to the 'use client' directive in 'InspirationGenerator.js'.">
 `'use client'` segments the module dependency tree of the React Server Components app, marking `InspirationGenerator.js` and all of its dependencies as client-rendered.